MauriDjango/Web_Application_Architecture/proyecto_1.md

 # Exploring the Fundamentals of Web Development in Client-Side Environments

 ## Web Application Architecture
--How does it work?
--What apps use this architecture?
--What does it provide?
--Review each architecture individually

 Web Application Architecture refers to the overall structure of the software components that make up a web application i.e. applications, databases, and middleware (helps control the communication between components).
 The different architectures